The best time to rent a villa at Casa de Campo

 Feb 14, 2026

 Because this 7,000-acre paradise in La Romana operates on a distinct seasonal rhythm, the “best” time to rent a villa depends entirely on your priority: Is it the perfect 80°F (27°C) weather, or a 30% discount on a luxury estate?
+(For Christmas and New Year specifically, see our festive season guide.)
+Once your season is set, browse the full range of rentals in Casa de Campo to match a villa to your dates.

 Here is your guide to finding the perfect window for your 2026 stay.

-This is when Casa de Campo is at its most vibrant.
-The weather is flawless—sunny days with low humidity and average highs of 84°F (29°C).
+This is when Casa de Campo® is at its most vibrant.
+The weather is flawless, with sunny days, low humidity and average highs of 84°F (29°C).

 The Catch: Prices are at their peak.
 A standard 4-bedroom villa that costs $2,000 in the summer can spike to $6,000+ per night.